EdmundGoodman/edmundgoodman.github.io/content/posts/installing_mlir_on_macos.md

 title: "Installing MLIR on MacOS"
 author: "Edmund Goodman"
 date: 2025-01-07T15:35:10Z
-draft: true
 ---

 LLVM's MLIR is a really exciting project, unlocking many possibilities for cutting-edge compiler development.
 However, as is notorious with LLVM's documentation, the instructions to install it are rather opaque.

-This post aims to rectify this situation by enumerating how MLIR can be installed on MacOS.
+This post aims to help rectify this situation by enumerating how MLIR can be installed on MacOS.
 It is also available
 [as a gist](https://gist.github.com/EdmundGoodman/1a2ab4171b67bad566045031b1861514).